Dantevg/DvgApps/DvgAPI/README.md

 1. string `input`.
 The input that it has received and modified.
 2. boolean `userPresedEnter` or `enterPressed`.
 If the user pressed enter, this will be `true`, so you can decide to use the input or not.
 If the `exitEvent` if pulled, this will be `false`.
 3. boolean `continue`.
 This will be `true` if the user only pressed a char.
 If the user presses `enter` or the `exitEvent` is pulled, this will be `false`.
+4. table with all parameters af return values of `os.pullEvent()`, with the `event` value as index 1.

 **Example usage:**
 ```lua